About Us

 Be respectful and kind.
 We are representatives for our country as much as our hosts are for theirs.

 We always try to learn a few words of the language of the country we are visiting.
 At the very least, we learn to say ‘Hello’ and ‘Thank You’.
-Any attempt to speak the language, however incompetent, is always much appreciated.
+We can also say “cheers!” in a fair number of languages!
+Any attempt to speak a language, however incompetent, is always much appreciated.
+We can speak Japanese, Spanish and French – at a level where we can get by.
+We can read Hiragana, Katakana, around 100 Kanji/Hànzì, Cyrillic and Hangul.

 We’re always aware that conditions and facilities may not be as comfortable as home.
 We consider ourselves lucky to be travelling.
 Many of the local people we have met on our trips, especially those who are hosting us or guiding us, have never had the chance to travel to other countries.